Developing the First SLE Risk Prediction Model Based on Known Factors

 2. SLE/rheumatoid arthritis family history alone

-3. Selected lifestyle, reproductive, and environmental factors
+3. The selected lifestyle, reproductive, and environmental factors above

 4. A combination of the first three models

 The fourth model—based on genetics, family history, and eight lifestyle and environmental factors—showed the best discrimination, with an optimism-corrected area under the curve of 0.75.
+They repeated their statistical modeling for predicting risk of anti-dsDNA+ SLE, a subtype of SLE associated with more severe disease and kidney involvement, and the area under the curve for risk prediction was even a bit better.

 Bar graph depicting the four models of SLE Risk Prediction from Brigham and Women's Hospital